-The differentiation component of the Major contains courses in four differentiation 1. areas (1-4).
-At least two courses as named in this Article must be taken from one area.
-The other two courses may be freely chosen from the courses listed in this Article.
+1. The differentiation component of the Major contains courses in six differentiation areas (1-6).
+At least 10 EC should be collected from courses as named in one differentiation area this Article, taken from courses in the areas as listed in this article.
+The other 10 EC may be freely chosen from all other courses as listed in this Article.